cortexproject/cortex/docs/configuration/config-file-reference.md

 ### `configstore_config`

 The `configstore_config` configures the config database storing rules and alerts, and is used by the Cortex alertmanager.
+The supported CLI flags `<prefix>` used to reference this config block are:

+- `alertmanager`
+- `ruler`

+&nbsp;

 ```yaml
 # URL of configs API server.